What are you looking for ?

 As such, the University of Poitiers emphasizes the importance of the field of research and its attractiveness by offering career development opportunities in order to achieve harmonization and generalization of good recruitment practices, training and support for early-stage (PhD) and experienced researchers.

 Since October 2017, Poitiers University has been involved in the implementation of this project: the first task was to make a diagnosis on the current state of implementation of the 40 principles of the Charter and the Code.
-This work led to the development of an action plan that was submitted for the opinion of the Strategic Committee, as requested by the European Commission.
+This work led to the development of an action plan that was submitted to the validation of the Strategic Committee (composed of members of the Rector’s Board, incl. the HRS4R Coordinator, as well as Directors of Central Offices and Representatives from the Research community), as requested by the European Commission.

 After validation of the action plan by the Strategic Committee, the university community was consulted during the following meetings: